 Submission: We strongly encourage applicants to discuss their proposal with Coulter Program Director, Gordon Saul (email@example.com), prior to submission.
 The proposal should follow the guidelines below.

 Please submit as a single PDF file following the guidelines and required content listed below via email attachment to: Coulter Program Manager, Linda Lucian (firstname.lastname@example.org) before midnight on Monday, February 18, 2019.
 Submit file name as: Last name BioE PI_Last name SoM PI_2018Coulter

 The Oversight committee will review applications through March 25th, 2019.
 Applicants progressing to the finalist round will be invited to present to the Oversight Committee to be held on April, 16th, 2019.
 NOTE: finalists are asked to be available for a 30min timeframe for a presentation to the OC during the 8:30am-12:30pm meeting on Tuesday, April 16th (specific finalist presentation times to be determined in early April).

 The committee will review those presentations and make recommendations on funding priority.
 Applicants will be notified by late-April for funding to begin on May 16, 2019.
 Note that release of funds is dependent on appropriate IRB or APLAC approval.
 This approval process should be initiated or even finalized during the selection period in order to avoid delays should your proposal be selected for an award.

-Application Format: Full proposals should include:
+Application Format: Full proposals should include (but not limited to):

 2) body of proposal: summary of the base technology, description of the product or service to be developed and a translational plan of the milestones, timing, and cost to bring the product or service to market (further details below).
 Include approval number from IRB or APLAC for any studies involving human or animal subjects.
 If not applicable, an exemption letter from the IRB must be submitted.